 Beyond Numbers: Why Arts Education Outshines STEM in Developing Critical Thinkers - Part 1

 In recent years, STEM education—focused on science, technology, engineering, and mathematics—has been championed as the key to innovation and economic competitiveness.
 Governments and educational institutions have poured resources into STEM programs, emphasizing their importance in preparing students for a technologically advanced future.
 While the value of STEM education is undeniable, this fervor has sometimes overshadowed another crucial area of learning: arts education.
-Contrary to the common perception that the arts are less practical or beneficial, arts education provided at Duke Ellington School of the Arts plays a pivotal role in developing critical thinking skills, fostering creativity, and nurturing well-rounded individuals who can thrive in a complex, multifaceted world.
+Contrary to the common perception that the arts are less practical or beneficial, arts education plays a pivotal role in developing critical thinking skills, fostering creativity, and nurturing well-rounded individuals who can thrive in a complex, multifaceted world.

 The Essence of Critical Thinking